Important Registration Dates

 Can I Drop a Course or Withdraw from a Course After the Term Starts?

 Students who decide not to attend or stop attending any or all classes for which they have registered must drop or withdrawal from the course(s).
-Drops and withdrawals can be processed online through the myUT portal (provided there are no holds), and can also be processed at Rocket Solution Central (RSC) located in Rocket Hall, Room 1200.
+Drops and withdrawals can be processed online through the myUT portal (provided there are no holds), and can also be processed at Rocket Solution Central (RSC) located in Rocket Hall, Room 1200 regardless of having a hold.
 Failure to drop or withdrawal from a course for which a student has stopped attending may result in a grade of "F".
 Specific drop and withdrawal dates for a term are listed on the University's academic calendar and here, or by contacting Rocket Solution Central (RSC) 419.530.8700.

 Withdrawing from a course(s) will result in a grade of "W", which will appear on your official transcripts.
 Once a withdrawal is processed, it cannot be rescinded.
 Based on the date of withdrawal, fees may or may not be adjusted.
 Since withdrawn courses reduce your enrolled hours, withdrawing from courses may have an adverse effect on financial aid benefits, scholarships, loan deferments, athletic eligibility, health insurance, veterans benefits, degree requirements, or other areas.
 If you are uncertain what effect withdrawing from the course(s) would have, it is recommended that you contact the appropriate department for guidance.